On enhanced reductive groups (II): Finiteness of nilpotent orbits under enhanced group action and their closures: Finiteness of nilpotent orbits under the enhanced group action

 \begin{remark} The further details when the situations of finite orbits happen will be seen in the next sections.
 Also more information on the closures of nilpotent orbits will be presented there. \end{remark}

 As a consequence of the above finiteness theorems, we have the following criteria of the finiteness of $\GL_n$-orbits in $\ucaln$.

-\begin{prop} Suppose either $\bk$ is of characteristic $0$, or $\text{ch}(\bk)$ is any but $M$ has complete reducibility.
-Keep the notations as in Theorem \ref{thm: bigg n orbit} and \ref{thm: gl2 enh class}.
+\begin{corollary} Keep the notations as in Theorem \ref{thm: bigg n orbit} and \ref{thm: gl2 enh class}.
 Then the following statements hold. \begin{itemize} \item[(1)] Suppose $n>2$.
 As a $\GL_n$-variety, $\ucaln$ has finite orbits if and only if $M$ is isomorphic to one of the following three modules: (i) a one-dimensional module; (ii) The natural module $\bk^n$; (iii) The linear dual module of $\bk^n$.

-\item[(2)] When $n=2$ and $\text{ch}(\bk)=0$, as a $\GL_2$-variety, $\ucaln$ has finite orbits if and only if $M$ is an irreducible module of dimension not bigger than $2$. \end{itemize} \end{prop}
+\item[(2)] When $n=2$ and $\text{ch}(\bk)=0$, as a $\GL_2$-variety, $\ucaln$ has finite orbits if and only if $M$ is an irreducible module of dimension not bigger than $2$. \end{itemize} \end{corollary}

 \begin{proof} (1) From an obvious fact that finiteness of $\GL_n$-orbits in $\ucaln$ yields the same property of $\uG$-orbits, the necessity is a direct consequence of Theorems \ref{thm: bigg n orbit}.
 Then we verify the sufficiency.
 As to the case with one-dimensional modules, the sufficiency is clear.
 Note that the natural module and its dual are $\GL_n$-equivariant.
 It suffices to consider the case with the natural modules, which has been verified in \cite{AH}.